anandfmr/coding/README.md

 ## Starting project

 There are two options:
-1. Run CodingApplication.java from an your IDE
+1. Run CodingApplication.java from your IDE
 2. Run maven package and run the command from the target folder: ``java -jar coding-0.0.1-SNAPSHOT.jar``

 When you run the project it will run on your `localhost` on port `8080`.